mwrnd/innova2_flex_xcku15p_notes/README.md

 ### W25Q128JVS FLASH Failure

-If only the PCIe Bridge shows up in `lspci`, the W25Q128JVS FLASH IC has failed or is written incorrectly.
+If the PCIe Bridge partially shows up in `lspci`, the W25Q128JVS FLASH IC has failed or is written incorrectly.
 ```Shell
 sudo lspci | grep -i mellanox
 ```